 Polkadoodles Craft Challenge – Anything Goes

 For my final card I created a background panel with one of the patterned papers which I cut to be just smaller than my card base.
 I adhered it into place and edged it with clear glitter peel-offs.
-I also used Versafine Onyx Black ink to stamp a sentiment onto the card base.
+I also used Versafine Onyx Black ink to stamp a sentiment from the Summer Fruits stamp set onto the card base.
 I finished off the simple card by adding a trio of ice lolly ephemera popped up on foam squares.
 I added interest to the ice lollies with my Wink of Stella glitter brush pen and also with a coating of Glossy Accents.

 a2z Scrapbook Challenge – Sparkle & Shine